 1. Elephant Procession.
 A procession of 20 elephants completely dressed in traditional attires and colorful parasols stand together which makes up for a great view.
 These elephants are decorated with Venchamarams (white tufts) and Aalavattam (Peacock Plume Fans).

 2. Dance & Music.
 Highly energetic and musical gatherings known as Panchavadyam and Pandimelam add charm and fun factor to the processions.
 The festival is also graced by the renowned classical Indian dancers who perform in their fields such as Bharatnatyam, Kathak, Kuchipudi, etc.

 Thrissur is the cultural capital of Kerala that is visited by tourists from across the country for its vibrant and colourful events and festivals, one of them being Uthralikavu Pooram.
 Besides the festivals, Thrissur is home to many intriguing tourist destinations comprising Chapra Falls, Thrissur Zoo, Heritage Garden, Chavakad Beach, Thiruvambadi Krishna Temple, and many more.
 You too can arrive here via a well-developed network of railways, roadways, and airways.
 Mentioned below are some best travel options for you.

 By Air.
 The nearest airport is Cochin International Airport which is approximately 52.3 kilometres away from Thrissur.
 Once you land at the airport, you can easily get the local modes of transport to reach the destination.
 The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, and Chennai.
 You can travel with the following airlines via their non-stop flights to Thrissur.

 By Rail.
 The nearest railway station is Thrissur Railway Station.
 The Sree Ruthira Mahakalikavu Temple is just a few minutes away from the railway station.
 Listed below are some direct trains by which you can reach Thrissur.

 By Road.
-Thrissur has great road connectivity and is well-linked to its neighboring regions.
+Thrissur has great road connectivity and is well-linked to its neighbouring regions.
 Cities like Kochi (61km), Kozhikode (95km), and Coimbatore (101km) can be easily reached by roadways.
-Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Thrissur.
+Mentioned below is the estimate of distance in kilometres and the best route to take in order to reach Thrissur.